-Some trips will be out of our local area and overnight, including a fall camping trip (7th-9th) or urban odyssey trip (10th-12th) each year.
+Some trips will be out of our local area and overnight, including but not limited to a fall camping trip or an urban odyssey trip.

 During field trips, inappropriate language, destruction of property, physical aggression, failure to tell staff where you are, disrespect of yourself, others and the environment are some examples of behaviors that will not be tolerated.
 Any student who exhibits unethical, disruptive or disrespectful behavior at any time will be given a warning promptly.
 If the warning does not result in immediate corrective action by the student, parents/guardians will be notified to come and pick up their student who will be dismissed from the remainder of the LMSS field trip.
 Please discuss this policy and these expectations with your child so that everyone is aware of this behavior policy.